dgolteanu/MSc/Lab book/README.md

 # Daniel Olteanu lab book in the Hill lab at the University of Western Ontario
 ## This lab book is intended to be a complete technical track record in chronological order of programs run and/or created to generate new results/data.
 It is meant to be completely reproducible.
 "Comments"-are added after the fact (Post-hoc) to give the reader context on errors, re-runs or cautions when (re)reading.

-# None of the below experiments were used, genotyping databases have lots of different formats, need an AI ontology cleanup before revisiting, 5 years??
+# None of the below experiments were used, genotyping databases have lots of different formats, need an AI ontology cleanup before revisiting.
 ## 2019/09/23
 MSc git repository was created on Daniel's local machine (lenovo thinkpad x1 yoga)